Home | Song By Song | Photos | Composer Bio | Lyrics

 And I saw an image that made me laugh.
 All the gods sitting around a bar, not drinking, and not talking to each other, with an unhappy waitress whose tips are gonna suck.
 So, I put my hands on the piano and started singing what eventually became the prologue.

 The image felt like a reflection of society and the world's religions.
 Everyone in their own corners.
-No one really talking and no one really listening -- and I realized how there seem to be a dearth of role models of peace in the worlds of religion and politics and media.
+Everyone talking and no one really listening -- and I realized how there seem to be a dearth of role models of peace in the worlds of religion and politics and media.

 Then, in my mind, I saw a huge hall.
 A beautiful piece of music was playing and everyone in the hall, of all ages, races, cultures and creeds, was at one with the music.
 Just like when you play "Imagine" for people.
 I realized that we musicians have the power, as creators of music, to bridge divides and reach across cultures.